 • Bulghur-Stuffed Cabbage Rolls: Blanch cabbage leaves in boiling water until soft.
 In a bowl, mix cooked bulghur with sautéed onions, garlic, ground meat, and seasonings like oregano and thyme.
 Place a spoonful of the bulghur mixture onto each cabbage leaf and roll tightly.
 Place the cabbage rolls in a baking dish and cover with tomato sauce.
 Bake in the oven until the cabbage is tender and the filling is cooked through.

-See also How to cook drunken chicken
+See also How to cook turbot fillets

 These recipes are just a starting point – feel free to get creative and experiment with different flavors and ingredients to create your own unique bulghur dishes.
 Enjoy!